-There have been selfless bosses, teachers, coworkers, and coaches along the way who have taken the time to show interest in the younger, sillier me - good people who believe that rookies can bring value.
+There have been selfless bosses, teachers, coworkers, and coaches along the way who have taken the time to show interest in the younger, sillier me.
 Among the Radford teachers who had a lasting impact on this rebel: leyshon, foulcher, ms hoyne, and ms ward.

 How easy was it to decide what to do in life?

 Knowing you want to be a writer really isn't enough - I laid out no path whatsoever to get there.